-Kathy has 25 years of global regulatory experience in both small and large sized Pharma companies.
-She has worked on products in various therapeutic areas and at all stages of development, from early through to filing, approval and commercialization.
+Katherine has 30 years of progressive global regulatory experience in small and large sized Pharma companies.
+She has worked on products at various stages of development, from early through to filing, approval, and commercialization.

 Site Director, Applied Markets Business Unit